-A popular type of film in the last 40 plus years has been the growth of demonic/devil possession in popular culture.
+A popular type of film in the last 40 years has been the growth of demonic/devil possession in popular culture.
 Perhaps its inception, The Exorcist, captured millions of audiences worldwide with its vivid depictions of exorcism and what demonic possession looked like.

 Fast forward along the decades and more and more films have spread through the culture with themes of hell’s army, demonic possession, or demon related topics such as The Omen (1976), Hellraiser (1988), Spawn (1997).
 However, in the last 10 years or so there has been an immense interest in Hollywood about everything Catholicism and demonic possession related.
 Movies I can think of such as Exorcism of Emily Rose, Constantine, The Devil Inside of Me or The Rite have really made us think about the reality of this strange phenomenon.

 There are some things that are always intertwined in these particular demonic possession films.

 For starters, let’s take the unbelieving priest in The Exorcist and The Rite.
 These films both had a priest that was a skeptic towards the claims of the supernatural.
 For example, in the latter film, when the younger soon to be priest has doubts and lack of faith, he is sent to be an observer/ apprentice of a priest that is a veteran exorcist.
 After a few experiences of seeing really strange things such as coughing up nails and speaking multiple languages, he constantly reverts back to psychological and clinical explanations for why things happen.
 “Maybe the person is just delusional or schizophrenic,” says the younger priest.